THEDEVIOUS1/linux_detect_tablet_mode/README.md

 ## What it does

+It uses `monitor-sensor` from [iio-sensor-proxy](https://github.com/hadess/iio-sensor-proxy) to detect switches for three modes:

+* normal
+* tablet lanscape
+* table portrait

-It uses `libinput debug-events` to detect switches to normal and tablet mode, and executes commands for switching into that mode, which are specified in a config file.
+and executes commands for switching into that mode, which are specified in a config file.
 Generally you would put there commands to disable/enable a keyboard/touchpad/trackpoint, show/hide an on-screen keyboard, toggle some desktop